Utah Wilderness 50

 With President Lyndon Johnson’s signature in 1964, the Wilderness Act preserved more than nine million acres of wild lands as open space for generations to come, with nearly 100 million more added in the subsequent five decades.

-The Utah Wilderness 50 Photo Contest will culminate with an exhibit of fifty juried photographs at the Museum, on display from September through November 2014.
-The judges include internationally recognized photographer/writers James Kay, Tom Till, and Stephen Trimble.
+The Utah Wilderness 50 Photo Contest will culminate with an exhibit of fifty juried photographs at the Museum, on display from September 2014 through January 2015.
+The judges include internationally recognized photographer/writers James Kay, Tom Till, Rosalie Winard, and Stephen Trimble.

 The contest is part of a larger national commemoration of the 50th anniversary of the Wilderness Act.